-The story of The Secret Garden clearly has an enduring power which attracts us back to it, again and again, and has been adapted into numerous plays, a Broadway musical, four television series, and four films.
+The story of The Secret Garden clearly has an enduring power that attracts us back to it, again and again and has been adapted into numerous plays, a Broadway musical, four television series, and four films.

 But why another adaptation of The Secret Garden now?

 27 years since the last film version, a whole new generation of children are already largely unaware of The Secret Garden, missing out on the pleasures of this mysterious, uncanny and profound story.

 “There is, indeed, something so simple yet universal about the conceit of a secret garden — and a lonely child in a wintry house finding that hidden garden, a lost place with the power to restore and heal her life through nature, and friendship.
 It is one of the great redemptive fables,” says producer Rosie Alison.

 It tells the story of Mary Lennox (Dixie Egerickx – Genius, The Little Stranger), a prickly and unloved 10-year-old girl, born in India to wealthy British parents.
 When they die suddenly, she is sent back to England to live with her uncle, Archibald Craven (Colin Firth – A Single Man, The King’s Speech, Bridget Jones’s Baby) at Misselthwaite Manor, a remote country estate deep in the Yorkshire moors, under the watchful eye of Mrs. Medlock (Julie Walters – Mary Poppins Returns, Harry Potter, Mamma Mia) and with only the household maid, Martha (Isis Davis – Guilt, Electric Dreams) for company.

 Mary begins to uncover many family secrets, particularly after chancing upon her sickly cousin Colin (Edan Hayhurst – Genius, There She Goes), who has been shut away in a wing of the house, and through her discovery of a wondrous garden, locked away and lost within the grounds of Misselthwaite.